Connecting, engaging and nurturing EMBL’s global community of current and former scientists, technicians, communicators and administrators

 What is it?

-Mentors enjoyed supporting and inspiring scientists, science communicators and administrators at all stages in their careers.
-While mentees gained insights into specific sectors and received valuable career advice from new and established professionals in a range of roles.
+Mentees will gain insights and perspectives into varied sectors and receive valuable career advice from established professionals in a range of roles.

 EMBL Alumni Association Board members Marina and Anne-Marie who helped to establish the mentorship programme said: “EMBL has been a special place for all of us, a place of exceptional opportunities, collaborative spirit and dedication to research.
 We are looking forward to extending these opportunities via this new mentorship programme, which will provide participants with mentorship from experts at all career levels in all work sectors.”